austral/austral.github.io/spec/rationale-syntax.md

 }
 ```

-Then, when we scroll to the bottom of the function to add the code, we find this:
+Then, when we scroll to the bottom of the function to add the code, we find this
+train of closing delimiters:

 ```
                 }